How To Add Psyllium Husk To Baking Recipes (5 Delicious Examples)

 There is not much difference between the two when it comes to taste.
 However, one tbsp serving of psyllium powder contains 7 grams of fiber, while a tablespoon of whole psyllium husks contains 3 grams of fiber.

-• Psyllium powder: Finely ground psyllium is a powdery substance more nutritionally dense than psyllium husk.
+• Psyllium powder: Finely ground psyllium is a powdery substance that is more nutritionally dense than psyllium husk.
 The powder is usually put into capsules and taken as a supplement to help control digestive issues like constipation and IBS.
 Although you can still use it for baking, I have achieved better results using the husk.

 • Psyllium husk is for the kitchen: When mixed with water, the husks will swell up and add a really nice texture and thickness to your dough, giving more volume to your baked goods.